-The ACP Dual Credit Pipeline is designed as a sustainable approach to ensure that all Indiana teachers offering dual credit courses on and after Sept 1, 2022, are eligible, trained, supported, and delivering the highest quality college course.
-To accomplish this objective, the Pipeline initiative combines ongoing programmatic support with IU graduate coursework that matches expectations of the on-campus department/academic unit.
+The IU Dual Credit Pipeline is designed as a sustainable approach to ensure that all Indiana teachers offering dual credit courses on and after Sept 1, 2022 are eligible, trained, supported, and delivering the highest quality college course.
+To accomplish this objective, the Pipeline combines IU graduate coursework with ongoing programmatic support that matches expectations of the on-campus department/academic unit, and Higher Learning Commission.

-- Instructors without a Master's degree will receive up to 6 hours of program-specific IU graduate credit per year (up to 18 total) in courses delivered and determined by IU to meet department and HLC expectations, as well as hours necessary to complete a Master's degree (total credit hour eligibility will be determined at point of entry into the program).
+- Instructors without a Master's degree will be evaluated through the application process for admission to an approved IU combined graduate certificate program + Master’s in Arts in Teaching program determined by IU to meet department and HLC expectations.
+Total credit hour need, and eligibility will be determined at point of entry into the program.

-- IU faculty will provide guidance and oversight, and perform regular classroom site visits.
+- IU faculty course coordinators, graduate courses instructors, and site visitors will provide guidance and oversight, and perform regular classroom site visits.

 - Participants will engage in annual course related professional development and receive mileage and hotel accommodation in accordance to IU Travel policies for the annual professional development event.